-Engineered Floor Joists
+Engineered Floor & Roof Joists

-Open web floor joists are available in a wide range of sizes to suit almost any project.
+Posi Metal Open Web floor joists are available in a wide range of sizes to suit almost any project.
 Actual dimensions are dependent on loads, spans and specified centres.
-Our open web joist floor system provides long clear spans which give greater design flexibility in locating bearing walls and partitions.
-This allows the designer freedom to choose a variety of internal room layouts within the external shell.
-The other advantage of open web joists is that, unlike solid joists, they can easily accommodate services.
+Our joist system provides long clear spans which give greater design flexibility in locating load bearing walls and partitions.
+This allows the designer freedom to choose a variety of internal room layouts within the external shell as well roof design where the joists can also be used in residential, commercial and industrial applications.

 Roof trusses are frames made of timber bolted together to form structurally interdependent shapes of great strength.
 Trusses have to withstand the weight of the roof timbers and coverings (the Dead Load), a factor for the local Wind Load, Snow Load and a Safety Factor Load.
 They come in a variety of shapes and sizes to suit any design of roof.